Mobile App feature

 Streak

-Streaks create good engagement — encouraging users to log consistently by rewarding the habit of returning to the app every day or pay cycle.
+Streaks create good engagement and encouraging users to log consistently by rewarding the habit of returning to the app every day or pay cycle.

 Visual Representation and Character